top of page

 • Bump and Run

-• Transition Point Attack- the victim in stoplights, shopping malls, private driveways, apartment complex parking lots
+• Transition Point Attack - victims are targeted at stoplights, shopping malls, private driveways, and apartment complex parking lots.

 • Illegal Road Block